OCA/stock-logistics-warehouse/stock_inventory_discrepancy/README.rst

-Adds the capability to show the discrepancy of every line in an inventory and to block the inventory validation (setting it as 'Pending to Approve') when the discrepancy is greater than a user defined threshold.
+Adds the capability to show the discrepancy of every line in an inventory and to block the inventory validation (setting it as 'Pending to Approve') when the discrepancy is greater than an user defined threshold.

 Only new group "Validate All inventory Adjustments" will be able to force the validation of those blocked inventories.
-By default Stock manager will belong to this group.
+By default, Stock manager will belong to this group.
 In addition, Stock Users can validate inventories under the threshold now.